intelfx/linux/Documentation/admin-guide/pm/amd-pstate.rst

 platforms.
 The AMD P-States mechanism is the more performance and energy efficiency frequency management method on AMD processors.

+When users attempt to switch from the acpi-cpufreq driver to the amd-pstate driver's working mode, it is recommended to reboot the system.
+This is to ensure that any low-level power management control states are properly switched to pstate control.
+By rebooting, the firmware can initialize with optimal power states, reducing the likelihood of unexpected issues.

 ``amd-pstate`` Driver Operation Modes
 ======================================